 The Kyoto Statement

-We, the assembled participants of the 29th Plenary meeting of the Committee on Earth Observation Satellites (CEOS), taking place in Kyoto, Japan, on 5 and 6 November, 2015
+We, the assembled participants of the 29th Plenary meeting of the Committee on Earth Observation Satellites (CEOS), taking place in Kyoto, Japan, on 5 and 6 November, 2015:

-Building upon our collective commitments to coordinate our Earth observation satellite missions in response to needs expressed by the United Nations Framework Convention on Climate Change (UNFCCC), the UN office for Disaster Risk Reduction International Strategy for Disaster Reduction (UNISDR), the 2030 Global Goals for Sustainable Development, the intergovernmental Group on Earth Observations (GEO), the Global Climate Observing System (GCOS), the World Meteorological Organization (WMO) , The Food and Agriculture Organization (FAO), and other external stakeholders;
+Building upon our collective commitments to coordinate our Earth observation satellite missions in response to needs expressed by the United Nations (UN) Framework Convention on Climate Change (UNFCCC), the UN International Strategy for Disaster Reduction (UNISDR), the UN 2030 Agenda for Sustainable Development, the intergovernmental Group on Earth Observations (GEO), the Global Climate Observing System (GCOS), the World Meteorological Organization (WMO) , the Food and Agriculture Organization (FAO) of the UN, and other external stakeholders;

-Confirming our primary Mission to ensure international coordination of civil space-based Earth observation programs and promote exchange of data to optimize societal benefit and inform decision making in support of a prosperous and sustainable future for humankind; and
+Confirming our primary Mission to ensure international coordination of civil space-based Earth observation programs and promote exchange of data to optimize societal benefit and inform decision making in support of a prosperous and sustainable future for humankind;

-Recognizing that the successful development of the space-based segment of the Global Earth Observation System of Systems, and of global observing systems operated under the auspices of United Nations' Agencies is the result of large and sustained investments made by CEOS Agencies; and
+Recognizing that the successful development of the space segment of the Global Earth Observation System of Systems, and of global observing systems and programmes operated under the auspices of United Nations agencies, is the result of significant and sustained investments made by CEOS Agencies; and

-Recognizing significant progress worldwide in the utilization and application of the data supplied by CEOS agency satellites, and subsequent deep and diverse societal benefits as confirmed by the CEOS Data Application compendium report;
+Recognizing significant progress worldwide in the use and application of the data supplied by CEOS Agency satellites and subsequent diverse societal benefits as highlighted by the CEOS Data Applications report released at this Plenary meeting;

-Declare that: we have agreed to continue to enhance our cooperation in support of CEOS objectives, and have stressed our intent to:
+Declare that we have agreed to continue to enhance our international cooperation and partnerships in support of CEOS objectives and have affirmed our intent to:

-Ensure, in cooperation with GCOS, that the observation needs of the UNFCCC – including any agreements emerging from the COP21 meeting, are systematically and routinely addressed through space agency planning processes and CEOS reporting to UNFCCC;
+ensure that the climate observation requirements identified by the Global Climate Observing System (GCOS) in response to the needs of the UNFCCC – including implications of any agreements emerging from the COP21 meeting — are addressed through space agency planning processes, with CEOS reporting on progress to UNFCCC, as requested.

-ensure, in the context of the declaration of the World Conference on Disasters Risk Reduction in Sendai, that CEOS agency data is made available in support of disaster risk reduction activities, and promote continued engagement with relevant UN agencies and authorities to ensure the full potential of the data is realized in all phases of disaster risk reduction;
+ensure, in the context of the Sendai Framework for Disaster Risk Reduction 2015-2030, adopted in March 2015, that CEOS Agency data are made available in support of disaster risk reduction activities and promote continued engagement with relevant UN agencies and authorities to ensure the full societal benefit potential of the data is realized in all phases of disaster risk management;

-continue to enhance the provision of space-based Earth observations for GEO, in the framework of the new GEO 10 year strategic plan, while also stepping up to participate in GEO governance arrangements to reflect widespread CEOS and contributions to GEO success including GFOI, GEOGLAM, Afri-GEOSS, Blue Planet, and the GEO Carbon and Water Strategies;
+continue to enhance the provision of space-based Earth observations for GEO in the framework of the new GEO 10-year strategic plan while also stepping up to participate in GEO governance arrangements to reflect widespread CEOS contributions to GEO success, including GFOI, GEOGLAM, AfriGEOSS, Blue Planet, and the GEO Carbon and Water Strategies;

-proactively engage with global discussions on how critical challenges that face our modern society, such as achievement of the Global Goals for Sustainable Development unanimously adopted by the United Nations General Assembly, and ensure Earth observations from space play their part in the solutions..
+proactively engage in global discussions on the critical challenges that face our modern society, such as achievement of the Global Goals for Sustainable Development unanimously adopted by the United Nations General Assembly, and ensure continuity in and delivery of Earth observations from space play their part in global, regional, and local solutions.

-CEOS will accomplish these activities through contributions from its Virtual Constellations and Working Groups and Ad-hoc Teams as well as the program coordination mandate of its Strategic Implementation Team.
-CEOS will continue to address user needs for data quality, data discovery and access and capacity building.
+CEOS will accomplish these activities through contributions from its Virtual Constellations, Working Groups, and Ad-Hoc Teams, as well as the program coordination mandate of its Strategic Implementation Team.
+CEOS will continue to address user needs for data quality, data discovery and access, and capacity building.

-Agencia Espacial Mexicana (AEM)
+Agencia Espacial Mexicana (AEM), Mexico

-Agence Gabonaise d'Études et d'Observations Spatiales (AGEOS)
+Agence Gabonaise d'Études et d'Observations Spatiales (AGEOS), Gabon

-Agenzia Spaziale Italiana (ASI)
+Agenzia Spaziale Italiana (ASI), Italy

-Agensi Angkasas Negara, (ANGKASA)
+Agensi Angkasa Negara (ANGKASA), Malaysia

 Australian Bureau of Meteorology (BoM)